DariusDuta065/codebuild-runners-test/README.md

   - The solution would be to cover as many jobs with reserved capacity as possible (20s to see progress on GitHub Actions Web UI)
 - Out of ~100 Webhook calls (GitHub -> CodeBuild, in order to trigger a build), only 1 failed to deliver and had to be manually retried.
   - The solution would be to write a custom Lambda function to handle the webhook delivery and retry logic.
-  - GitHub will **not** retry webhook delivery.
+  - GitHub will **not** retry webhook delivery: [source](https://docs.github.com/en/webhooks/testing-and-troubleshooting-webhooks/redelivering-webhooks)
     - The reason is that GitHub does not know if the webhook was handled and refused (e.g. we have 2 CodeBuild projects (X86 and ARM) with 2 Webhooks, only the ARM one should be called, but GitHub would call *all* webhooks and let them refuse the call (the X86 would say "Wrong project name" and return a non-200 status code)
-- DR: The availability is the combined availability of GitHub Webhooks and CodeBuild.
+- DR: The availability of this solution strictly depends on the combined availability of GitHub Webhooks and CodeBuild.
 Since the solution is fully-managed, we depend on these two services to be available.
 The Lambda function that retries webhook deliveries can help improve the availability by retrying the delivery with an exponential backoff.
   - However, if GitHub Webhooks are not available, then we're stuck waiting for GitHub to resume webhook deliveries.

 ## Infrastructure Overview